t-chris/CCC/README.md

 CCC2008S1: I'm an idiot, Cathy was right: I didn't need to put the constructor there since there's no input needed.
 I guess I'm not breaking up with StringTokenizer.

 CCC2007S1: Just for loops.

+CCC2014S2: Hashmaps exist, and they're just links of arrays.
+The world of sets/hashsets/etc. are weird.